ysyk2021/how-to-develop-your-networking-skills-and-build-professional-relationships-cultivating-connections/src/chapter-2-3.md

-# The Benefits of Identifying Your Goals and Target Audience for Successful Networking

 In this chapter, we will explore the numerous benefits of identifying your goals and target audience when it comes to developing networking skills and building professional relationships.
 Understanding your objectives and knowing who you want to connect with are fundamental steps in maximizing the effectiveness and impact of your networking efforts.